Child protection in school

 - Ensure that a Designated Liaison Person is appointed

-- Prepare and display a written Child Safeguarding Statement in accordance with the requirements of the Act
+- Prepare and display a written Child Safeguarding Statement as required by the Act

-- Appoint a relevant person as the first point of contact in respect of the school’s Child Safeguarding Statement
+- Appoint a relevant person as the first point of contact for the school’s Child Safeguarding Statement

 - Provide a copy of its Child Safeguarding Statement to members of school personnel and, where requested to parents, members of the public and to Tusla